garycrawford/lein-life/README.md

     $ lein new rents <project-name> <type> [options]

-    types:
+    Types:
-      api   Create a new web api
+      api      | Create a new web api site     | Create a new site
-      site  Create a new site
+      site+api | Create a new site with a new api backend

-    options:
+    Options:
-      -d, --db    DATABASE  Currently only supports `mongodb` -h, --help
+      -d, --db   | DATABASE  | Database to be used.
+Currently only supports `mongodb` -s, --site | SITE-NAME | Name of the site project -a, --api  | API-NAME  | Name of the api project -h, --help |           |

 You can then launch the igenerated app or site by executing: